shinymetal6/A_os/README.md

 STM32G491RE : Nucleo<br>
 <br>
 Please note:<br>
-The iodef_common.h file is not yet complete, so some definitions are not correct<br>
+The iodef_common.h file is not yet complete, so some definitions maybe not correct<br>